vivgarcia/LIRI-Bot/README.md

 * The album that the song is from

-If no song is provided, the default song will be populated.
+If no song is provided, the default song, The Sign - Ace of Base, will be populated.

 **`node liri.js movie-this "<movie title here>"`**